xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 ## Enter Entity Component System

+Entity component system (ECS) attempts to address the issues that we have seen above, i.e. a heavy emphasis on data access and mutation, and objects that are composed of many subcomponents.
+It has, as its name suggests, three main parts:

+- Entity: An entity is conceptually an object that exists in the game world.
+  Most importantly, an entity does not contain any data or behavior itself.
+It is represented only by a global identifier (not unlike the primary key of a database table).
+Usually, there exists an "entity manager" which keeps a record of all the entities that currently exist.
+- Component: A component is a property of an entity, and only stores a particular facet of data about an entity, such as a velocity component or position component.
+Importantly, components do not contain any behavior.
+Like entities themselves, components of the same type are usually all stored together in a single data structure (typically an array for performance reasons) and managed by a "component manager".
+This is in stark contrast with traditional the OOP mindset, where a player object might own its velocity, position, etc. In ECS, component managers each own all the components of a particular type.
+For example, a velocity component manager owns and manages all the velocity components of all entities in the game world.

 ---

-so the super efficient way to solve all these issues is to use an entity-component-system framework

-typically abbreviated as ecs

-an entity is just an id, (think of it like a global identifier for a "thing", like you would a userid in a db)

-a component is a property of an entity. (so a velocity component might be one, as would a position component)

-these components are all grouped together in a single data structure, typically an array for fast processing

-so instead of a traditional oop mindset, where a player object might own its velocity, position, etc.

-now there is a component manager for each type of component, say for example, a velocity component manager which goes, i have this array of components, each of which correspond to particular entities (ids)

 grouping like components together in this way paves the way for the final part of ecs, system